Skip to content

 This is a stunning example of an 18k yellow gold Crownwork ring with prong set faceted peridot center stone with two prong set emerald baguettes and aqua enamel on inverted shank.

 Spinel comes in a variety of colors, but the most commercially important are black, red and pink.
 The spinel is often mistaken for either a ruby or pink sapphire, as it can resemble both.
 Unlike many gemstones, spinel is rarely treated or enhanced, making it a natural and authentic gemstone choice.
-Its a gorgeous gemstone and under appreciated in my opinion!
+Ray is partial to using pink spinel in the collection.

 This is an elegant Edwardian style crownwork ring with oxidized silver center featuring cabochon pink spinel, pave pink sapphire, white diamonds.